Lexical Semantic Recognition: Modeling

 \subsection{Experiments}

-We train the tagger on the training set from version 4.3 of the English STREUSLE corpus (\cref{sec:streusle}), using the development set for early stopping.
-We evaluate it on the STREUSLE test set, as well as the English PARSEME and DiMSUM test sets (\cref{sec:related_frameworks}).
-We use the latter two as out-of-domain test sets for our tagger, without retraining it on the shared task training sets.
+We train the tagger on version 4.3 of the English STREUSLE corpus and evaluate on the STREUSLE, English PARSEME, and DiMSUM test sets (\Cref{sec:frameworks}).
+The latter two are (zero-shot) out-of-domain test sets; the tagger is not retrained on the associated shared task training data.

-To evaluate the performance contribution of pretrained contextual representations, we try replacing them with concatenation of 300-dimensional pretrained GloVe embeddings \cite{pennington2014glove} and the output of a character-level convolutional neural network (CNN).
-We use 200 output filters with a window size of 5 in the CNN, and it uses 64-dimensional character embeddings.

-We also experiment with providing the model with gold POS tags and lemmas at training and test time to establish an upper bound on performance.
-Since the model itself uses only word representations as input, the difference between gold and predicted POS tags and lemmas only applies to the constrained decoding.
+We also compare to a model with static word representations by replacing BERT with the concatenation of 300-dimensional pretrained GloVe embeddings \cite{pennington2014glove} and the output of a character-level convolutional neural network.
+Finally, we also establish an upper bound on performance by providing the model with gold POS tags and lemmas; note that the difference between gold and predicted POS tags and lemmas only applies to the constrained decoding.